barstown/barstown/README.md

 * A lack of planning on your part does not constitute an emergency on mine.

 ### What drives you nuts?
-* Inconsistency raises questions and uncertainty.
+* Inconsistency.
 * Repeating myself.
-At best, my advice was forgotten; at worst, it was intentionally ignored.
-* Breaking established processes reduces efficiency and increases errors.
+* Breaking established processes which reduces efficiency and increases errors.

 ### What are your quirks?
 * I tend to over-explain when I am passionate about a topic.
 * I am a proud nerd.
 My passion for learning and playing with open-source software technologies not only provides personal satisfaction but often translates to work.
 Ask me about my hobbies and interests, and feel free to share yours.
 * Instant messaging should not be a source of escalation or referenceable decisions.
-People use it as an interrupt-based escalation and means to create false urgency when other communication streams such as tickets, notifications, and emails are poorly managed.

 ### What are some things that people might misunderstand about you that you should clarify?
 * My lack of reaction should not be taken as a lack of care.
-Being reactionary is rarely advantageous.

 ## About my colleagues

 ### What qualities do you particularly value in your colleagues?
-* Be reliable, consistent, and predictable by delivering tasks on time, adhering to workplace best practices, and providing all necessary information up front when requesting work.
+* Be reliable, consistent, and predictable.
 * Respect the time of my team and I.
+* Be honest and candid.

 ### What do you wish colleagues didn’t do?
-* Don't tag me in every chat message.
 * [No hello](https://nohello.net/en/).
 Treat instant messaging as asynchronous communication — state your needs or information directly without expecting an immediate response.
 * Avoid asking for unplanned, "under-the-table" work due to poor planning — it's disruptive.

 ### How can people earn an extra gold star with you?
-* Trust my expertise.
-Questions are encouraged, but telling me how to perform my job is disrespectful.
+* Ask questions to learn why we operate the way that we do.
+* Be bold and be willing to take calculated risks.

 ## About my interactions

 ### How do you coach people to do their best work and develop their talents?
 * Be curious, and dedicate time to learning.
 * Share educational resources, deals, and encourage reading often.
-* Always do your best and be proud of your work.
+* Take pride in your work.

 ### What’s the best way to communicate with you?
 * Written communication first, followed by scheduling a brief video or phone call to clarify any unclear points if necessary.